-There are 24 number of ornamented Sun wheels on the temple wall which is icon of Konark Sun temple and type of sun dial .
+There are 24 number of ornamented Sun wheels on the temple wall which is also icon of Konark Sun temple.
 It is also said that magnetic road had been used in the main structure.
 As you enter the temple complex you will see two big sculpture of lion attaching on elephant.
 In most of Odisha temple you see these two lions at the main entrance.

-Being a 800 year old structure most of the parts of temple is damaged or not in good condition and you will always find continuous restoration work of temple is going on .
-Even its main structure filled with big boulders and steel structure in early 20th century to prevent it from collapsing.
-And the sun idol from Konark moved to the Jagannath temple in Puri.
+Most of the parts of temple are in ruin or in bad phase so you will always find continuous restoration work on temple is going on .
+Even its main structure filled with big boulders and steel structure to prevent it from collapsing.
+The Sun idol from Konark moved to the Jagannath temple in Puri.
 Initially this temple had a main sanctum usually known as Vimana, which was around 70 meter high but due to its heavy weight it was collapsed in 1837.
 Odisha have faced many storm that may be main cause of damaging of Sun temple.